jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 }
 ```

-This type of code is time consuming to both write and read.
+This type of code is time-consuming to both write and read.
 As such, ShadingLanguageX offers templated functions to streamline these types of functions.
 ```
 T one_minus<float, vec2>(T v)
 {